Serve and learn with Amizade in Puerto Rico

 Location: San Juan, Puerto Rico

-Service Opportunities: Mangrove restoration; building and space maintenance
+Service Opportunities: Reforestation efforts, data collection, and building and space maintenance.

 Culture and Recreational Highlights: Visit El Yunque National Forest, Visit National Park El Morro, Tour of Old San Juan, local fisher cooperative boat tour.